adilahmed31/adilahmed31.github.io/content/blog/safe_exit.md

 2. Clicking the back button should not return the user to our website
 3. The site leaves no trace in the browser history (stretch goal)

 I couldn't find any existing implementations that matched all these requirements (most only matched #1) so I decided to make my own.
-However, a quick shoutout to (Chris Coyier)[https://css-tricks.com/website-escape/]'s simple implementation that served as a valuable starting point.
+However, a quick shoutout to [Chris Coyier](https://css-tricks.com/website-escape/)'s simple implementation that served as a valuable starting point.

 Challenge 1: href() vs replace()

 A redirection can either be performed using `window.location.href` or `window.location.replace` .
-The key (difference)[https://www.geeksforgeeks.org/difference-between-window-location-href-window-location-replace-and-window-location-assign-in-javascript/#:~:text=The%20href%20property%20on%20the,return%20to%20the%20current%20page] here is that `window.location.href` adds the current URL to the history object while the `replace()` function deletes the current object from the history.
+The key [difference](https://www.geeksforgeeks.org/difference-between-window-location-href-window-location-replace-and-window-location-assign-in-javascript/#:~:text=The%20href%20property%20on%20the,return%20to%20the%20current%20page) here is that `window.location.href` adds the current URL to the history object while the `replace()` function deletes the current object from the history.

 We implement a simple function to hijack every call to href on the page to use replace() instead, as provided below:
 ```